“Pray I for these… that they all may be one.”

 This book details out M’Crie’s understanding of unity in the church’s constitution.
 The General Associate Synod having changed their constitution, M’Crie and others left in order to constitute a new presbytery upon the old, unchanged constitution.

-The Unity of the Church: Her divisions and their Removal, two discourses Buy 1821 174 pp.
+The Unity of the Church: Her Divisions & their Removal, Two Discourses Buy (Edinburgh: Blackwood, 1821) 174 pp. no ToC

 This is the go-to classic and best work on Church unity available.
 M’Crie looks to and waits upon the Lord to fulfill His scriptural promises that His church should be one.
 We are to depend upon God pouring out His Spirit in bringing men to fuller light and convictions of scriptural truth upon which to unite, rather than retreating from the scriptural truth brought to light by previous generations.